Tahscene/Tahscene/README.md

 ![Project GIF](https://mir-s3-cdn-cf.behance.net/project_modules/max_1200/6a106a115861033.60806df8afa2e.gif)

-As a passionate Computer Science Engineering student, I’m deeply interested in Artificial Intelligence and Software Development. 🤖💡 My studies have been exciting, giving me many chances to grow my technical skills and learn new things.
-I code in languages like C, C++, Java, Python; and I’m starting to explore AI engineering. 💻🚀 I’ve gained experience with key AI tools like TensorFlow and PyTorch, and I use data analysis tools such as Jupyter Notebook and Pandas.
+As a passionate Computer Science Engineering student, I’m deeply interested in Artificial Intelligence and Software Development 🤖💻.
+My studies have been exciting ✨, giving me many chances to grow my technical skills and learn new things.
+I code in languages like C, C++, Java, Python; and I’m starting to explore AI engineering 🔍🚀.
+I’ve gained experience with key AI tools like TensorFlow and PyTorch, and I use data analysis tools such as Jupyter Notebook and Pandas.
 I’m also familiar with cloud platforms like Google Cloud and AWS, which help me with AI projects.

-Looking ahead, I’m excited to find opportunities that match my interests in AI and Software Development.
+Looking ahead, I’m excited to find opportunities that match my interests in AI and Software Development 💥.
 If you want to connect, collaborate, or talk about the latest tech trends, let’s get in touch.
-Let’s create something amazing together! 🚀💬
+Let’s create something amazing together! 💞🤝

 - 📧 Reach out to me at **shujaanat06@gmail.com**